 3. Hans Mast is an agent, employee, or partner of The Law Offices of Thomas Popovich, P.C., and is a licensed attorney in the State of Illinois, and was so licensed at all times relevant to this Complaint.

-4. As an agent, employee, or principal in Popovich, Popovich is liable for MAST’s actions alleged herein.
+4. As an agent, employee, or principal in Popovich, Popovich is liable for Mast’s actions alleged herein.

 5. Venue is proper in McHenry County, Illinois, as the Defendants transact substantial and regular business in and about McHenry County in the practice of law, where their office is located.